sodiboo/URSL/README.md

 // continue with the next instructions
 ```

+For function pointers to work

 # Function pointers

 You can use function pointers in URSL.
 Functions are "constant values", much like data labels, and can appear in the data section or inside a ``const`` instruction.
 This will load the value of its mangled label onto the stack, and erases the signature.
 You then *must* remember its signature externally, and you can call it with ``icall``.
 The ``icall`` instruction takes a function signature as an immediate argument, and it behaves exactly as ``call``, except it takes one more stack operand than the arguments.
 The arguments are at the top of the stack, and just below all of the arguments is the pointer to the function to call.
 Take for example, the stack height is 5, and you do ``icall 2 -> 3``.
 That will consume the top *3* stack operands, output 3 more and translate to the following URCL code:

 ```
 // unload extra op stack entries to callstack.
-Notice that there are only two extras here, not (5 - 2) = 3, because R3 is the function pointer
+Notice that there are only two extras here, not (5 - 2) = 3, because top is the function pointer
 PSH R1
 PSH R2
+// 2 arguments being passed
+MOV R1 R3
+MOV R2 R4
 // return pointer
-PSH ~+4
-// 2 arguments being passed
-PSH R5
-PSH R4
+PSH ~+2
 // call the function
-JMP R3
+JMP R5 // The function pointer does not need to be shifted down
 // return from function: stack height is 5 but we need to get the extra 2 as well.
 // the return pointer was popped, so only our two extra operands are on the stack
 // we need to shift everything up 2 regs